The Drive Interview®

 Step 2: Probing the Past

 Probing the Past is the second P in our 3 Ps sales interview process.
-The best way to predict a person’s future behavior is to carefully examine what he or she did in the past.
+The best way to predict a person’s future behavior is to carefully examine what they did in the past.

 It is therefore critically important that throughout the interview you use experience questions, which speak to behavior, as opposed to philosophy questions, which speak to aspirations.
 Remember, the ultimate name of the game for you is not finding people who can (or think they can) sell, it is finding people who will sell.